 Most groups have "end of series" parties after every 10 classes; there's also a holiday party in December and "Burns Night" in January near the date of Robert Burn's birth (January 25).

 The New Jersey Branch sponsors several events every year.
 The scenic Alpine Boat Basin Picnic and Dance is held outdoors in September, in a pavilion in the Palisades Interstate Park along the Hudson River.
 In the early spring is the Rerr Terr, a dinner and evening dance in Ho-Ho-Kus.
+Some years we sponsor the Maplewood Workshop, an all day event with a workshop in the morning and a tea dance in the afternoon.

 There are RSCDS branches in NY, Connecticut, Pennsylvania, and Delaware; our Links page will connect you to their websites for dates and schedules.
 The NY and NJ branches share many members and are always welcome at each other's classes and events.